jessepav/lacygoill-wiki-backup/tmux/capabilities.md

 ---

-Tmux doesn't relay a sequence which has been removed from the description of the outer terminal.
+tmux doesn't relay a sequence which has been removed from the description of the outer terminal.

     $ tic -sx <(infocmp -x | sed '/smxx=/d')